FEDERAL DEMOCRATIC REPUBLIC ETHIOPIA

-Ethiopia’s biggest and most spectacular mountain range, the Simien Mountains.
-It has Ethiopia’s highest mountain called Ras Dashen at 4353 meters, although the views from the Northern Escarpment are arguably a bigger draw, with rock faces falling away thousands of feet from summits like Inatye (4070m) and Imet Gogo (3960m).
+Ethiopia’s biggest and most spectacular mountain range, the Simien Mountains, has Ethiopia’s highest mountain called Ras Dashen at 4353 meters.
+The views from the Northern Escarpment are arguably a bigger draw, with rock faces falling away thousands of feet from summits like Inatye (4070m) and Imet Gogo (3960m).
 The Simien Wolf is the world’s rarest canid and can be found in the mountains.
 The Gelada Baboon is indigenous and is a common sight.

-Ancient capital, located on the northern border of Ethiopia, is famous for its stelae, churches, monasteries, tombs and the ruins of palaces.
-Northern Stelae Field including the Ezana Stele and the Giant Stele.
+The ancient capital, located on the northern border of Ethiopia, is famous for its stelae, churches, monasteries, tombs and the ruins of palaces, northern Stelae field including the Ezana Stelae and the Giant Stelae.
 The numerous monolithic stelae are fashioned out of solid granite.
 Their mystery lies in that it is not known exactly by whom, and for what purpose, they were fashioned, although they were likely associated with burials of great emperors.
 Palace of the Queen of Sheba: only the foundations of this palace near the Judith stelae field remain.
 Although everyone calls it the Palace of the Queen of Sheba, it dates from the 7th Century AD, about 1500 years after the time of the Queen of Sheba.
 Lioness of Gobedra, a stone carving of a lion, a few kms out of town in the direction of Shire.
 It is close to the quarry where the stelae were made.
-Monastery of Abba Pantaleon (Abba Penalewan).
+Monastery of Abba Pantaleon .
 The monastery overlooks the city, features relics and interesting artwork.
 It is a bit difficult to reach.

 It is the capital of the Amhara region, inhabited by the Amhara people, the country’s ethnically and geographically second largest group.
 The Ethiopian official language is Amharic.
 It is popular with national tourists for its lake Tana and is close to the Blue Nile Falls.

 Gondar Castle, dubbed the Ethiopian Camelot, is not a single castle, but instead is the name given to the entire complex of castles and palaces in the area.
-Fasilides Castle.
-Built in 1640 as the home of King Fasilides.
+Fasilides Castle, was built in 1640 as the home of King Fasilides.